WidgetsBurritos/rackspace-homepage/README.md

 #### Ceiling Regions

-The ceiling consists of two regions: "Ceiling Left" and "Ceiling Right".
+The ceiling consists of two regions: *Ceiling Left* and *Ceiling Right*.

 Both regions contain menu blocks.
-Making use of the `menu_attributes` and `special_menu_items` modules, I was able to add extra style to the menus.
+Making use of the *menu_attributes* and *special_menu_items* modules, I was able to add extra style to the menus.

 #### Navigation Bar Region